january3/lua_for_r_users/README.md

 Using a variable which has not been previously defined *never* throws an error.
 Basically, an undefined variable simply has the value of `nil`.
 In some situations, this may result in very exciting bug hunts.
-There are a

 ## Everything is passed by reference